kyleScarmack/kyleScarmack/README.md

 ### Hello, I'm Kyle 👋

+I am 19 years old.

-I am 19.
-I am also currently a student at the University of Florida studying computer science with a minor in mathematics.
+I am currently a student at the University of Florida studying computer science with a minor in mathematics.

 I’m looking to collaborate on future projects with friends.
 <!--